 Pepperstone’s customer service is award-winning while IC Markets has a 24/7 server and a greater range of help desk tools.

 Pepperstone has developed a strong reputation for excellent customer service.
 “Investment Trends” have awarded Pepperstone as number #1 for customers services in both 2016 and 2017.
 Pepperstone customer service team in Australia consists of individuals who trade themselves.
-This means clients can have confidence that support understand issues and concerns for all types of traders.
+This means clients can have confidence that support understands issues and concerns for all types of traders.

 IC Markets customer support team have 3 offerings that Pepperstone don’t have.
 These are: